rism-digital/verovio-reference-book/_book/02-web-based-notation.md

 ### Basic browser skills

 A good skill to have in working through these tutorials is how to access and use the JavaScript error console in your browser.
 Every modern browser comes with this facility.
-This feature is useful to see what might be causing problems, since these problems may not be noticeable; your page just may not work, or it may not do what you expect.
+This feature is useful to see what might be causing problems since these problems may not be otherwise noticeable; your page just may not work, or it may not do what you expect.

 Accessing the JavaScript console is slightly different in each browser.